Stability-AI/StableSwarmUI/README.md

 Powerusers and developers are encouraged to try it out and help build it, but general/beginner users are advised caution.

-Those interested in helping push from Alpha to Beta to Full Release are welcome to submit PRs (read the [Contributing](/CONTRIBUTING.md) document first), and you can contact us here on GitHub or on [Discord](https://discord.gg/stablediffusion).
+Those interested in helping push from Alpha to Beta to Full Release are welcome to submit PRs (read the [Contributing](/CONTRIBUTING.md) document first), and you can contact us here on GitHub or on [Discord](https://discord.gg/stablediffusion) in the `stableswarmui` channel.
 I highly recommended reaching out to ask about plans for a feature before PRing it.
 There may already be specific plans or even a work in progress.

 Key feature targets not yet implemented:
 - Image editing tools